Terminally Ill Adults (End of Life) Bill resources

 Coroners will have a (limited) role, but the Chief Coroner for England & Wales has not yet made a public statement.

-The Medicines & Healthcare products Regulatory Agency may well have an important role in terms of approval of the substances to be used, but as yet has not yet made a public statement.
+The Medicines & Healthcare Products Regulatory Agency may well have an important role in terms of approval of the substances to be used, but as yet has not yet made a public statement.

 Human rights considerations

 The Equality and Human Rights Commission has set out its view here.
+The Commission did not submit written evidence to the Committee, but the Commission’s Chair, Baroness Falkner, gave evidence which can be found here.

 The British Institute of Human Rights has set out its view here.